tiero/sats-starter/README.md

 # ⚡️ Sats Starter
 Launch your crowdfunding campaign without intermediaries

 https://user-images.githubusercontent.com/3596602/200698289-db3068d9-ba63-4989-a29c-52f8a70e4ed5.mp4

-## Why?
+## About

-- Beneficiary does not need to setup a LN node to receive
+- Donors can fund campaigns using any Lightning Network wallet.
-- The corwdfunding campaign has a cap treshold: if not reached donors can claim it back.
+- To receive, the beneficiary does not need to set up a LN node.
-- Donors can use any Lightning Network wallet to fund
+- The crowdfund campaign has a capped goal; if it is not reached, donors can claim their money back.
-- Beneficiary can redeem on Liquid: only a private key needed.
+- After the goal is reached, the beneficiary can redeem on Liquid using only a private key.

-## Getting Started
+## Development

 First, run the development server: